Hannah Brown Slays In Tight Denim Overalls In Gorgeous New Photo

 “Hey Hannah, it’s me again.
 I know you’re busy with the whole moving process but I was wondering if you’ve thought about our date at all.
 Like I said the offer is always here and I hope to hear from you soon!” wrote yet another person hoping to score a date with Brown.

 As The Inquisitr previously reported, Brown has moved to Los Angeles.
-She spent the majority of this year in her home state of Alabama with her family but is now ready to get settled in the city.
+She spent the majority of this year in her home state of Alabama with her family, but is now ready to get settled in the city.